bleaktwig/yuadrem-wiki/docs/kins/imate.md

 <!-- NOTE.
 The building of a village is a collective task. -->

 **Tradition and Tanethism.**
-Imate tradition follows the belief in the divinity of the tree-gods and their relation to the Ring of Color<!-- TODO.
+Imate tradition follows the belief in the divinity of the [god-trees](../religion/index.md#god-trees) and their relation to the Ring of Color<!-- TODO.
 Link. -->.
 They associate the god-trees to the six world signatures<!-- TODO.
 I should explain this in the cosmology page... -->, and have unique signatures for each of the seven trees<!-- NOTE.
 Draw these signatures whenever I work on the imate apomantic system. -->.
 In general they don't place Om above the other god-trees, but they do praise their dead god more than the others.

-While many have adapted to Tanethism, their traditional cosmology does not recognize the Mevic Gods<!-- TODO.
-Link. --> as the makers of the tree-gods.
-They do, however, recognize Pheter<!-- TODO.
-Link. --> and Nix<!-- TODO.
-Link. --> as the forces of creation, and recognize the connection that Illuminants<!-- TODO.
-Link. --> have with Pheter.
+While many have adapted to Tanethism, their traditional cosmology does not recognize the [mevic gods](../religion/index.md#mevic-gods) as the makers of the god-trees.
+They do, however, recognize [Pheter](../religion/primordials/pheter.md) and [Nix](../religion/primordials/nix.md) as the forces of creation, and recognize the connection that [Illuminants](../religion/index.md#illuminants) have with Pheter.

 ## Names
 <!-- TODO.
 Rework babazano a bit.
 Keep the silliness and the consonants, but try to adapt some avshenesian/frisian words to it.
 Also, very old words have repeated syllables, but it's not so common anymore. -->